-PROPOSED FUNDING SUMMARY-2001 SEWRPC OVERALL WORK PROGRAM
+PROPOSED FUNDING SUMMARY-2003 SEWRPC OVERALL WORK PROGRAM

-For the convenience of the reader, all proposed planning program budgets and 2001 activity schedules are set forth in this chapter.
+For the convenience of the reader, all proposed planning program budgets and 2003 activity schedules are set forth in this chapter.
 More specifically, this chapter consists of the following materials:

 - 1. A narrative pertaining to the fiscal aspects of the entire work program. - 2.
 Tables setting forth budgets for the work tasks and projects included in each planning program (Tables 11-1 through 11-8). - 3.
 A table summarizing funding for the continuing regional land use-transportation study (Table 11-9). - 4.
-A table summarizing the proposed funding sources for all programs included within the 2001 overall work program (Table 11-10). - 5.
-Proposed activity schedules for each of the 2001 planning programs (Figures 11-1 through 11-8). - 6.
-A table summarizing the man-year estimates related to the 2001 overall work program (Table 11-11).
+A table summarizing the proposed funding sources for all programs included within the 2003 overall work program (Table 11-10). - 6.
+A table summarizing the man-year estimates related to the 2003 overall work program (Table 11-11).